 Accommodation options in Copper Canyon are rather limited except for in the cities of Chihuahua and El Fuerte/ Los Mochis at either end of the railway.
 This is especially true around the smaller train stations such as Divisadero and Posada Barrancas and some villages at the bottom of the canyon such as Batopilas.

 We stayed in five places during our Copper Canyon trip which I’ve reviewed below.

 La Decima Guesthouse is conveniently located in the historic centre of Chihuahua.
 It’s in a beautiful old house and is managed by the wonderful Urbano, he was warm, welcoming and full of helpful advice for our stay and onward travel.

 Villa Mexicana Creel Mountain Lodge

-Villa Mexicana Creel Mountain Lodge is a fantastic traditional Mexican mountain lodge.
+Villa Mexicana Creel Mountain Lodge is a fantastic traditional Mexican mountain lodge, where we were kindly hosted for two nights.
 It has many rustic wooden cabins, plus rooms and suites inside the main building and a campground.
-The wood cabins vary in price from $78 (£59.40 GBP) for a standard cabin up to $132 (£150 GBP) for a ‘Mr Suite’ which sleeps six people.
+The wood cabins vary in price depending on the location and how many they sleep.